vertica/VerticaPy/README.md

 / ! \ Some of the functions will drastically change in the next release!

-If you have any feedback about the library please contact me: badr.ouali@microfocus.com
+If you have any feedback about the library, please contact me: badr.ouali@microfocus.com

 ## Prerequires: